 Of course, I believe the best way is to learn the language is in Greece itself, even for a short period.
-With that in mind, we founded the Omilo school.
 By visiting Greece and also getting exposed to the beauty of the country as well as the Greek culture, you will get an extra boost in your motivation and language skills.
 When returning home, you will much more energy to continue learning.

-However, many of you are not able to come to Greece on a regular basis, so we decided to bring Greece to you!
+However, many of you are not able to come to Greece on a regular basis, so an online course can bring Greece to you!

 The “Everyday Greek Language Starter Kit” teaches you the daily language, and at the same time, it will give you the feeling as if you are holidaying in Greece.
 You get access for one year to all the videos.
 The eBooks, as well as the Audios, can be downloaded, so you can keep them forever.
 Curious and in the mood to start speaking Greek?
 Then click below and start today.